saponvmware/saponvmware/_posts/2018-09-28-SAP HANA on vSAN.md

 For more details about SAP HANA and vSAN, please see the relevant SAP Note [2718982](https://launchpad.support.sap.com/#/notes/2718982) - SAP HANA on VMware vSphere and vSAN).
 (SAP user required)

-Visit also the Storage Hub by VMware about SAP HANA on Hyperconverged Infrastructure (HCI) Solutions Powered by VMware vSAN: [Link](https://storagehub.vmware.com/t/vmware-vsan/sap-hana-on-hyperconverged-infrastructure-hci-solutions-powered-by-vmware-vsan-tm/)
+Visit also the [Storage Hub](https://storagehub.vmware.com/t/vmware-vsan/sap-hana-on-hyperconverged-infrastructure-hci-solutions-powered-by-vmware-vsan-tm/) by VMware about SAP HANA on Hyperconverged Infrastructure (HCI) Solutions Powered by VMware vSAN.

 ![DellEMC VxRail]({{ site.url }}/images/dellemc_vxrail.jpg)
 *Disclaimer: Picture by sap.com*